List of Iggy Arbuckle characters

 The following is a list of the characters from the animated children's series Iggy Arbuckle.
 It consists of main, secondary, minor, and one-off characters.

 Primary characters

 Iggy Arbuckle

-Iggy Arbuckle, voiced by Jonathan Wilson, is the title character of the animated children's series Iggy Arbuckle, and the show's main protagonist.
-He is a white pig with large, aquamarine eyes, who wears a green forest ranger's uniform and a hat which has a ranger's badge on it.
+Iggy Arbuckle, is the title character of the animated children's series Iggy Arbuckle, and the show's main protagonist.
+He is a brave and adventurous teenage pig who is the keeper of the Kookamunga.

+Appearance

+Iggy Arbuckle has large, aquamarine eyes and wears a green forest ranger's uniform, as well as a hat which has a ranger's badge on it.

 Occupations

-He is the keeper of the Kookamunga.
 He has vast knowledge of the wilderness, and is in charge of making sure everything goes in proper order.
 However, in "A Whale of a Tale", Sir Percy Nibblemore reveals that Iggy only has authority over what goes on on dry land.

 Pig Rangers

 Iggy has been a nature lover since childhood, and has created a fictional worldwide organization dubbed the "Pig Rangers".
 These are a special type of forest ranger devoted to learning about and taking exceptional care of the global environment.
 Unfortunately, aside from Jiggers, there are no other official members (of any long-lasting standards).
 Pig Rangers in training are called "Pig Scouts".
 Iggy was apparently still a pig scout in the original comic strip, as this was what he refers to himself as in the dialogue, instead of a pig ranger.

 As seen in "The Things We Do for Mud," the final exam to become a Pig Ranger has three steps: